Polynomials and asymptotic constants in a resurgent problem from 't Hooft: Computation of a fractional polylogarithm

 \section{Computation of a fractional polylogarithm}

-In an informative report~\cite{DW} on computation of polylogarithms, David C.\ Woods gave formulas for the analytic continuation of a polylogarithm with ${\rm Li}_p(z)=\sum_{n>0}z^n/n^p$ for $|z|<1$.
-One obtains~(\ref{Gsum}) for $G(z)$ with $p=-\frac12$ as a particular case of~\cite[Eq.\ 13.1]{DW}.
-I define $\log(z)$ on in its first sheet, with $\Im(\log(z))\in(-\pi,\pi]$.
-Then the discontinuity of $\log(z)$ across its branch-cut on the negative real $z$-axis causes no problem, since any integer multiple of $2\pi{\rm i}$ is absorbed by shifting $n$ by an integer in the bilateral sum~(\ref{Gsum}).
-For real $z\ge1$, the term with $n=0$ in~(\ref{Gsum}) creates a branch-cut.
-I assume that $z\notin[1,\,\infty)$.
-Then~(\ref{Gsum}) has the complex-conjugation property $\overline{G(z)}=G(\overline{z})$ that was requested by {}'t Hooft in~\cite[Section 3]{GH}.
+In an informative report~\cite{DW} on computation of polylogarithms, David C.\ Wood gave formulae for the analytic continuation of a polylogarithm with $\operatorname{Li}_p(z)=\sum_{n=1}^\infty z^n/n^p$ for $|z|<1$.
+One obtains \eqref{Gsum} for $G(z)$ with $p=-\frac12$ as a particular case of~\cite[Eq.~(13.1)]{DW}.
+We define $\log(z)$ on its first sheet, with $\Im(\log(z))\in(-\pi,\pi]$.
+Then the discontinuity of $\log(z)$ across its branch-cut on the negative real $z$-axis causes no problem, since any integer multiple of $2\pi\im$ is absorbed by shifting $n$ by an integer in the bilateral sum \eqref{Gsum}.
+For real $z\ge1$, the term with $n=0$ in \eqref{Gsum} creates a branch-cut.
+We assume that $z\notin[1,\,\infty)$.
+Then \eqref{Gsum} has the complex-conjugation property $\overline{G(z)}=G(\overline{z})$ that was requested by {}'t Hooft in~\cite[Sect.
+3]{GH}.